PragTob/after_do/README.md

 # after: new value
 ```

+### Method granularity

+AfterDo works on the granularity of methods.
+That means that you can only attach callbacks to methods.
+This is no problem however, since if it's your code you can always define new methods.
+E.g. you want to attach callbacks to the end of some operation that happens in the middle of a method just define a new method for that piece of code.

+I sometimes do this for evaluating the block, as I want to do something when that block finished evaluating so I define a method `eval_block` wherein I just evaluate the block.

 ## Is this a good idea?

 Always depends on what you are doing with it.
 As many things out there it has its use cases but can easily be misused.